Ianleeclark/notorious/README.md

 There's probably a lot more!
 Check out my [issues page](https://github.com/GrappigPanda/notorious/issues)

-Hey, while you're here why don't you try out NetBSD after testing out my tracker [NetBSD-7.0.arm64.torrent](NetBSD-7.0.arm64.torrent)
+Hey, while you're here why don't you try out NetBSD after testing out my tracker [NetBSD-7.0.arm64.torrent](https://github.com/GrappigPanda/notorious/blob/master/NetBSD-7.0-amd64.iso.torrent)
-(I'm not part of the NetBSD project or anything, I just like the product).
+(I'm not part of the NetBSD project or anything, I just like the product -- also, you probably run Intel, so this torrent doesn't really do you any good unless you're looking to virtualize NetBSD version 7.0.
+So for that one person out there, this one's for you).